lloydlow/HumanActivityRecognition/README.md

 * Step 4 - Appropriately labels the data set with descriptive variable names.
 * Step 5 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Inside the run_analysis.R script, you will find comments and code for performing each of the above steps.